yoni825/CP317-Project/README.md

 ### For the Company
 - Monitor daily rentals and car availability
-- Analyze customer rental trends and preferences
+- Analyze customer rental preferences
 ---

 ##  Objectives